 When choosing a coach it is of course important to check to see if the coach has specialisms ans qualifications in dealing with the topic(s) of relevance to you.
 Perhaps of equal or even greater importance however is to make sure that the coach is likeable and personable and that the chemistry between you and the coach is good.
 Research shows that this is essential for a satisfactory outcome of the coaching process.

 Prerequisites for a robust and positive coaching relationship are willingness and voluntary participation, respect, trust and a level of cooperation with fairness and equality.
 The confidential nature of the coaching process is fundamental to upholding these values and I believe it is important for a coach to take this responsibility very seriously.

-My path to becoming a coach
+My backgound as a coach

 The establishment of myself as a coach has been the natural and emergent result of my own personal career development.
 Since the end of the 1990s I have been working internationally and can look back on a career which has taken place in the five different European countries (UK, Belgium, the Netherlands, Germany and Austria) in which I have lived.